CODE-SHARP: Continuous Open-ended Discovery and Evolution of Skills as Hierarchical Reward Programs: Method

-\textbf{Skill Proposal Generator} The proposal generator produces a set of $n$ skill candidates formatted as pseudo-code.
-Each proposal specifies a high-level description, a binary success condition $\phi$, and a dictionary mapping environment conditions to prerequisite SHARP skills in the existing archive.
-The skill proposal generator receives as context the pseudo-code of the current skill archive, failed proposals from the previous iterations, the environment source code, and auxiliary information such as tutorials.
-To ensure diversity, we condition the generation on $n$ skill categories sampled uniformly with replacement from a predefined set of heuristics.
+\Name{} adopts an FM-based propose-implement-judge approach to generating novel SHARPs \citep{faldor2024omni}.
+Throughout both the discovery and evolution loops, every FM call receives the same base context: the current skill archive, the environment source code, failed proposals from prior iterations, and any optional auxiliary documentation such as tutorials.
+Component-specific inputs are noted below.
+All prompts are provided in \Cref{app:discovery_prompts}.

-\textbf{Skill Proposal Implementor} The skill proposal implementor translates the pseudo-code candidates generated by the skill proposal generator into executable SHARP skills.
-As guidance, the skill proposal implementor receives a SHARP skill class template, along with the same context provided to the proposal generator and the existing SHARP skills archive.
+\textbf{Skill Proposal Generator and Implementor}: The generator produces $n$ SHARP candidates as pseudo-code, each specifying a high-level description, a binary success condition $\phi$, and a dictionary mapping condition functions of the proposed SHARP candidate to prerequisite SHARPs in the existing archive.
+To encourage diversity, generation is conditioned on $n$ skill categories sampled uniformly with replacement from a predefined set of category heuristics.
+The skill proposal implementor translates the pseudo-code candidates into SHARPs in Python code, based on a general SHARP class template.

-\textbf{Skill Proposal Judge} Recent work has shown FMs to be effective proxies for human understanding of interestingness and novelty \cite{zhangomni, faldoromni}. \Name{} therefore leverages an FM-based judge to evaluate the implemented skill proposals against three criteria: \textit{1) Correctness:} The code must compile and validly reference dependencies in $\mathcal{V}$. \textit{2) Feasibility:} The skill must be learnable given the agent's current capabilities.\textit{3) Novelty:} The skill must target a distinct region of the skill space compared to existing skills.
-The Judge selects two candidate skills that maximise the three criteria according to its judgement.
+\textbf{Skill Proposal Judge}: Recent work has demonstrated that FMs serve as effective proxies for human judgments of interestingness, novelty, and skill learnability \citep{zhangomni, faldor2024omni}. \Name{} therefore employs an FM-based judge to evaluate and select up to two of the implemented SHARP candidates for learnability evaluation based on three criteria: \textit{1) Correctness:} The implemented SHARP must follow the provided template and correctly map all required conditions $c_i$ to valid prerequisites $u_i$ in $\mathcal{V}$. \textit{2) Feasibility:} The skill must be learnable given the agent's current capabilities. \textit{3) Novelty:} The skill must target a distinct region of the skill space compared to existing skills.